Skip to content

 What Effective Healthcare Security Awareness Training Looks Like

 Annual checkbox training does not change behavior under pressure.
-Effective programs combine several elements that reinforce each other throughout the year:
+Effective programs combine several reinforcing elements throughout the year:

 • Role-specific content: Clinicians, billing staff, IT personnel, and executives face different threat profiles.
 Training should reflect what each group actually encounters in their day-to-day work, not generic cybersecurity concepts.